beatlab-mcmaster/SocialEyes/README.md

     <img src="https://img.shields.io/discord/308323056592486420?logo=discord&logoColor=white"
         alt="Chat on Discord"></a> -->

-## Prerequisites
+## Hardware Prerequisites

-### Hardware

 This implementation relies on the following hardware for data collection:
 - Eye-tracking glasses: [Pupil Labs' Neon](https://pupil-labs.com/products/neon).
 - Centralview Camera: Any standard USB or network webcam.
 Compatibility for [ArduCam's Camera Evaluation Kit](https://www.arducam.com/product/arducam-2-2mp-mira220-rgb-ir-global-shutter-usb3-0-camera-evaluation-kit/) is also provided but currently lacks Image Signal Processing (ISP) support from the manufacturer.

+## Software Prerequisites

+You can execute the code either with a software container (using Docker, Podman, etc.) or by building it from source.
+Please note that the source has only been tested on Ubuntu OS.
+Below are some prerequisites you may need when running the software:

+### 1. Using a Container (Recommended for Windows and macOS)
+- Install [Docker](https://docs.docker.com/get-started/get-docker/) (or your preferred containerization tool).

-### Software
+### 2. Using Source

-To execute any of the provided code, download and install the latest Python distribution: [https://www.python.org/downloads/](https://www.python.org/downloads/)
+- Install the latest Python distribution: [Download Python](https://www.python.org/downloads/)

-To ensure dependencies are properly managed, we recommended creating a separate Python environment using conda or virtualenv.
+To ensure dependencies are properly managed, we recommend creating a separate Python environment using either **conda** or **virtualenv**.

->  **Using Conda (Recommended)**
+> **With Conda (Recommended)**

-  - Install Anaconda or Miniconda from [https://docs.anaconda.com/getting-started/](https://docs.anaconda.com/getting-started/)
+- Install Anaconda or Miniconda from [here](https://docs.anaconda.com/getting-started/).
-  - Create a new environment: `conda create -n SocialEyes python=3.10`
+- Create a new environment:
+  `conda create -n SocialEyes python=3.10`
-  - Activate the environment: `conda activate SocialEyes`
+- Activate the environment:
+  `conda activate SocialEyes`

->  **Using Virtualenv**
+> **With Virtualenv**

-  - Install virtualenv: `pip install virtualenv`
+- Install virtualenv:
+  `pip install virtualenv`
-  - Create a new environment: `virtualenv SocialEyes`
+- Create a new environment:
+  `virtualenv SocialEyes`
-  - Activate the environment
+- Activate the environment:
-      - On Linux/macOS:`source SocialEyes/bin/activate`
+  - On **Linux/macOS**:
+    `source SocialEyes/bin/activate`
-      - On Windows: `.\SocialEyes\Scripts\activate `
+  - On **Windows**:
+    `.\SocialEyes\Scripts\activate`

 ## Quick start

-> Using container (recommended for Windows and Mac OS)
+### **Using Container (Recommended for Windows and macOS)**

-  - Install [Docker](https://docs.docker.com/get-started/get-docker/) (or your preferred containerization tool)
-  - Clone the repository: `git clone --recurse-submodules https://github.com/beatlab-mcmaster/SocialEyes.git SocialEyes`
+1. Clone the repository:
+   `git clone --recurse-submodules https://github.com/beatlab-mcmaster/SocialEyes.git SocialEyes`

-  - Build the image: `docker build -t socialeyes-img .`
+2. Build the Docker image:
+   `docker build -t socialeyes-img .`

-  - Mount drive and run the container in privileged mode to allow access to local machine's resources (USB/camera/network):
+3. Mount your drive and run the container in privileged mode to allow access to local machine resources (USB/camera/network):
-    ```
+    ```bash
     docker run --rm -it --privileged -v $(pwd):/SocialEyes socialeyes-img
     ```
-    HINT: On windows, use ${PWD} in PowerShell.
+    **Hint**: On Windows, use `${PWD}` in PowerShell instead of `$(pwd)`.

-> Using source (tested on Ubuntu 22.04.03 LTS, ADB v28, and Python 3.9+)
+### **Using Source (Tested on Ubuntu 22.04.03 LTS, ADB v28, and Python 3.9+)**

-  - Clone the repository: `git clone --recurse-submodules https://github.com/beatlab-mcmaster/SocialEyes.git SocialEyes`
+1. Clone the repository:
+   `git clone --recurse-submodules https://github.com/beatlab-mcmaster/SocialEyes.git SocialEyes`

+2. Navigate to the code directory:
-  - Navigate to code: `cd SocialEyes`
+   `cd SocialEyes`

+3. Install the required dependencies:
-  - Install code dependencies `pip install -r requirements.txt`
+   `pip install -r requirements.txt`

+4. Run the demo script:
-  - Run demo.py: `python demo.py`
+   `python demo.py`

-The quick start opens a demo script that links to the three main operator interfaces in SocialEyes recording mode, defined below:
+The quick start opens a demo script that links to the three main operator interfaces in SocialEyes recording mode, as defined below:

 ## Interfaces